ElliotXie/CS769_HW5/pretrain/README.md

 !pip install matplotlib==3.6

 # Usage
+1. Download the necessary data from the link: https://drive.google.com/drive/folders/1h7WwdCdH8lEJbPgLcfKHWBP9RTX2Buaa?usp=drive_link and create a folder called data under the pretrain folder like this: pretrain/data/...
-1. Run the GetNCBIsummary to get summary data for each genes.
+2. Run the GetNCBIsummary to get summary data for each genes.
-2. Run the GetEmbedding to get OPENAI embedding for description.
+3. Run the GetEmbedding to get OPENAI embedding for description.
-3. Run the Embedding_transform to get the new embedding
+4. Run the Embedding_transform to get the new embedding
-4. Run the runthepretrain to run the pretrain process
+5. Run the runthepretrain to run the pretrain process